In business management, the term marketing is ever-present, but do you really understand what it means?

 Marketing is a huge part of any business and should factor heavily into the business plan.

 However, what kind of marketing your business needs is entirely subjective.

 Marketing can be as simple as handing out a business card to as complex as psychological behavior studies.
 It can be found in a hand-shake, on a website, in an email, and even in the packaging of a product.

 Marketing can be everything from the signature scent of your retail store to posting on Facebook.

-Whether you are an in-house marketing person, or are in charge of building a marketing team, start with going back to the basics of what is marketing, and making sure the connection is there.
+Whether you are an in-house marketing person or are in charge of building a marketing team, start by going back to the basics of what marketing is and making sure the connection is there.